HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 1. In this case, only the requested number of identities should be returned and the requester can ask for all resources or some subset, as needed.
 2. All applicable records are returned; a different threshold on number of records returned could be considered instead.
-    Note that a collection of records together can make them more valuable than one of the records may appear on its own.  *Use MatchGrade extension to help explain the entire story?*
+    Note that a collection of records together can make them more valuable than one of the records may appear on its own.  *Feedback is welcome on the use of MatchGrade extension to help provide additional detail.*

 > **NOTE:** Although some systems may employ referential matching capabilities or other industry-established practices, methods for determining match and the use of any specific algorithms to produce results in which a responder is sufficiently confident to appropriately release are out of scope for this implementation guide.